DrylandEcology/rSOILWAT2/README.md

 ### For contributors only
-Update the submodule 'SOILWAT' to the latest commit
+Update the submodule 'SOILWAT2' to the latest commit
 ```
 git clone https://github.com/Burke-Lauenroth-Lab/rSOILWAT2.git rSOILWAT2
 cd rSOILWAT2